Our resource page offers information to support members of our university community during the coronavirus (COVID-19)

 Find information and facts about COVID-19:

-Kent State of Wellness, Kent State University’s healthy-campus initiative, is hosting free facilitated online meditation sessions every Tuesday and Thursday through Aug.
-20. Meditation sessions last 30 minutes and are open to all members of the Kent State community.
+Kent State of Wellness, Kent State University’s healthy-campus initiative, is hosting free facilitated virtual meditation sessions every weekday this fall.
+Meditation sessions last 30 minutes and are open to all members of the Kent State community.

-Find these online meditation sessions and registration information at https://www.kent.edu/stateofwellness/meditation.
+Find these online meditation sessions, registration information and additional meditation resources at https://www.kent.edu/stateofwellness/meditation.

-Active Minds, the nation's premier nonprofit organization supporting mental health awareness and education for students, is offering the following free webinars to support the mental health and wellness of students and their families as they observe social distancing during this period.
-Check out additional weekly webinars from Active Minds.
+Active Minds, the nation's premier nonprofit organization supporting mental health awareness and education for students, is offering the following free webinars to support the mental health and wellness of students and their families as they observe social distancing during this pandemic:

 Sleep, Self-Care and Sharing a Productive, Healthy Indoor Environment: Everything Students Need to Know about Mental Health during COVID-19